Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-where $\kappa$ is the dielectric constant of the material in the case of semiconductor quantum dots; for trapped ultracold ions, $\kappa=1$.
-Beyond the familiar electrons, examples of trapped ultracold ions are: Be$^+$, Ca$^+$, and Yb$^+$.
+where $e$ is the elementary charge (we assume single-ionized ions) and $\kappa$ is the dielectric constant of the material in the case of semiconductor quantum dots; for trapped ultracold ions, $\kappa=1$.
+Besides the familiar electrons, examples of trapped ultracold ions are: Be$^+$, Ca$^+$, and Yb$^+$.